 02.02 To verify that quality processes used in the development of the DC application are adequately described, and that technical, quality, and administrative requirements important to public health and safety are effectively implemented during the design and procurement phases of DC activities.

-02.03 To verify effective implementation of the quality assurance (QA) program, as described in the application for a DC, satisfy the appropriate provisions of Appendix B to 10 CFR Part 50.
+02.03 To verify effective implementation of the quality assurance (QA) program, as described in the application for a DC, satisfy the appropriate provisions of Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants” to 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities.”

 02.04 To verify whether the qualification testing activities supporting the application are conducted in accordance with the requirements of Appendix B to 10 CFR Part 50.